MetaMask/core/docs/reviewing-release-prs.md

 - Upgrading a runtime dependency to a version which causes any of the above
 - Removing an export from the package
 - Renaming the package
-- Bumping the Node version
+- Bumping the minimum supported Node.js version
 - Bumping the NPM version

 ### Additions